clodbe0/MDEF22/docs/temr2/remix.md

 *RECIPE III*
 10g shellac
 30ml alcohol
-Heat until shellac flakes dissolve Apply betweens materials Post heat with flame REFLECTIONS
+Heat until shellac flakes dissolve Apply between materials Post heat with flame REFLECTIONS
-It had a thick consistancy where we experimented with connecting pieces of clay using the shellac as a sealer.
-To connect two pieces both sides had to have a layer of Shellac, therafter they easily stick together.
+It had a thick consistency where we experimented with connecting pieces of clay using the shellac as a sealer.
+To connect two pieces both sides had to have a layer of Shellac, thereafter they easily stick together.
 It was again possible to reheat the Shellac while in place on the clay to move the pieces and then harden it into place.
 This could be a great way to connect pieces.
 We also wanted to experiment with adding a thin layer to the clay to investigate if it created a water resistant layer, though the mixture was here too thick and did not stick to large surfaces in clay.